 - Copies of your qualifications

 - A statement in support of your application for fellowship.
-This should include details of your experience to date including details of professional standing such as published works
+This should include details of your experience to date, including details of professional standing such as published works

 - The names of two referees who are able to comment on your language skills and professional practice - referees should be native or near-native speakers of the language(s) you are seeking membership in

 - If seeking chartership – evidence of CPD and your future CPD plans

-- You will also need your credit or debit card to pay the £25.00 assessment fee/upgrade fee
+- You will also need your credit or debit card to pay the £30.00 assessment fee

 Once the application form has been received, plus the assessment fee/upgrade fee, you will receive an automatic acknowledgement.
 CIOL will then assess the evidence to ensure we have everything we need to present your application to the CIOL Applications Committee.
 The Committee meets four times a year.
 If you are also seeking chartership, your fellowship application will be considered first.